-Biden is sure to speak about policing issues in his address to a joint session of Congress next Wednesday.
-Though he is eager to get a police reform bill on his desk, press secretary Jen Psaki says the decision on what legislation is passed and when is the responsibility of Congress.
+Biden is set to speak about policing issues in his address to a joint session of Congress next Wednesday.
+Though he is eager to get a police bill on his desk, press secretary Jen Psaki says the decision on what legislation is passed and when is the responsibility of Congress.

 And on Wednesday, Attorney General Merrick Garland announced the Department of Justice is opening a sweeping investigation into Minneapolis policing.
 It will examine whether there is a “pattern or practice” of unlawful or unconstitutional actions and could result in changes.

 But in the aftermath of Floyd’s death and others, some leading Black advocates say neither bill being discussed in Congress goes far enough to stem a national history of police brutality.